♥ ♥ ♥ ♥ ♥

 Let’s have some music to go with us!
 Just click and come back, the boys can serenade us as we go♥.

 The old things in this room begin with my Laura Ashley hat, here on one of the bedposts, which I got back in the 1980’s.
 She belongs in the Peter Rabbit room don’t you think?
 And see the heart book shelf above the bed?
 It’s filled with travel books, like a shelf of dreams.
-Years ago, I drew a design for this shelf on a piece of paper (which I’m sure you can tell from the hearts); a carpenter friend built it for me; it was over my bed in my first little house on the island, and morning exercises-in-bed were taped to the underside of it.
+Years ago, I drew a design for this shelf on a piece of paper (which I’m sure you can tell from the hearts); a carpenter friend (Carleton) built it for me; it was over my bed in my first little house on the island, and morning exercises-in-bed were taped to the underside of it.

 The two larger windows (on each side of the room) are only waist-high, so when you’re in the bed, which is elevated, it feels like you’re in a tree house.
-The wind comes through the wisteria arbor just outside that window, flutters the curtains, blows across the four-poster bed (and you), to the huge maple tree outside the window on the other side; you can hear the leaves rubbing together, go shhhhh, and you feel the 160 years of history this room has in its DNA.
+The wind comes through the wisteria arbor just outside that window, flutters the curtains, blows across the four-poster bed (and you), to the huge maple tree outside the window on the other side; you can hear the leaves rubbing together, go shhhhh, and you feel the 160 years of history in this room in its DNA.

 Why is it called the Peter Rabbit Room?
 Years ago, a girlfriend came to visit and one day she came down the stairs saying, “I love your Peter Rabbit Room.”
 She called it that because of the Peter Rabbit figurine perched on a stack of Beatrix Potter books on the dresser (of course, nowadays there are even more Peters, once I figured out it was the Peter Rabbit room).
 Now when my friends come to stay, they ask if they can have the Peter Rabbit room, even though it’s the smallest of all the bedrooms.
 Everyone feels like a child waking up in a tree house in this room.♥